Temp Mail Logo

 Why is my score not 100 even though my domain has SPF and DMARC?

-The most common reasons: SPF uses ~all instead of -all (scoring 18/25 instead of 25/25), DMARC uses p=none instead of p=quarantine or p=reject (scoring 10/25 instead of 25/25), or no DKIM selector was entered so the DKIM check scores 0/20.
-Entering your DKIM selector and strengthening SPF and DMARC to their strictest settings will bring most domains to Grade A.
+The most common reasons for a score below 100: SPF uses ~all instead of -all (scores 18/25 not 25/25), DMARC is set to p=none instead of p=quarantine or p=reject (scores 10/25 not 25/25), or no DKIM selector was entered so the DKIM check returns 0/20.
+To reach Grade A, use SPF with -all, advance DMARC to p=reject, and enter your DKIM selector so the key can be verified.
+Fixing all three will typically bring a domain from Grade C to Grade A.

 What does SPF -all vs ~all mean?

-The 'all' mechanism at the end of an SPF record determines what happens to mail from unauthorised senders. -all (hard fail) instructs receiving servers to reject unauthorised mail outright. ~all (soft fail) instructs them to accept but mark or flag it. +all (pass all) allows any server to send as your domain, which is dangerously permissive and should never be used.
-For the best deliverability and security, use -all.
+The all mechanism at the end of an SPF record controls what happens to mail from servers not listed in the record. -all (hard fail) instructs receiving servers to reject the message. ~all (soft fail) instructs them to accept but flag it.
+Typically delivered to spam. +all (pass all) allows any server in the world to send as your domain and should never be used. ?all (neutral) makes no recommendation and provides no protection.
+For maximum deliverability protection and security, use -all once you have confirmed all your legitimate sending sources are in the SPF record.

 What is DMARC p=none and why is it a problem?